 When snow is in the forecast, grit

 are smart purchases to keep in your trunk.
 If you don’t have MaxTrax, rock salt is the best alternative; it’s more widely available, plus it helps melt additional snow, keeps ice from forming when the tires spin and adds a little gritty traction as well.
 When the area around the tires is clear, lay down a generous amount of grit or salt in front of and behind the driven wheels, giving traction to the wheels that need it most.

 After clearing the snow and laying down traction, get in your car and make sure the front wheels are facing straight ahead.
 Going very easy on the gas, making sure not to break traction

 (the more you tires spin, the deeper you can dig yourself in), roll the car as far forward as you can.
 This may only be a few inches, but when the car feels like it’s gone as far as it can, apply the brake, put it in reverse and use the momentum to roll back the other way.
 When you come to a stop, apply the brake and roll forward again.
 Repeating this rocking motion builds up momentum and speed using minimal power from the engine that might cause the tires to slip.
 Patience is your friend.

 If you still can’t get traction at this point — and it should be said, this is something of a last resort — let some air out of your tires.
 Slightly deflated tires give you a larger contact patch, allowing the now softer tire to grip the ground more readily.
 It’s important to remember to properly inflate your tires once you’re free

 .
 Driving with under-inflated tires is extremely dangerous, especially in adverse conditions

 6Watch your speed.

-When you feel your car making progress, take careful note of your engine speed.
-You may actually be traveling less than one mile per hour, but if your tires are spinning at, say, 15 mph, then the car will accelerate faster than you realize as soon as the tires gain traction.
+When you feel your car making progress, take note of your engine speed.
+You may actually be traveling less than one mile per hour — but if your tires are spinning at, say, 15 mph, then the car will accelerate faster than you realize as soon as the tires gain traction.

 The Tools to Have